jswymer/mydoctest/articles/ui-search.md

     ms.author="SusanneWindfeldPedersen" />

 # Using Search for Page or Report
 You can find any page, report, or view by choosing the **Search for Page or Report** icon in the top right corner of the address bar.
-The button looks like this:
+Look for this icon:

 ![Search for Page or Report](media/ui-search/searchpageorreport.png "Search for Page or Report")